SNWambui/Descriptive-Statistics/README.md

-# Data Analysis
+# Descriptive Statistics
-This project contains code for various forms of data analysis including descriptive statistics, data visualisation, simulation
+This contains code written from scratch that can be applied to derive the descriptive statistics without a library.
+The descriptive statistics include:
+- Standard deviation
+- Mean
+- Range
+- Median
+- Length of data